NDaria-Cyber/Blocked-Suspicious-Outbound-Activity-via-Firewall-Real-Reconstructed-Incident-/README.md

 - Monitor for any possible reocurrences
 - Plugins disabled to block JavaScript from executing automatically

 **Note** : Evidence from this incident was not preserved.
-This analysis is based on observations and technical understanding of Firewall and Network behaviour.
+This analysis is based on observations and technical understanding of Firewall behaviour.